monodot/xpaas-demos/spring-camel-amq/README.md

-# Java Camel Spring QuickStart

-TODO: Update this document.
+# spring-camel-amq

-This quickstarts run in a Java standalone container, using Spring with Apache Camel.
+This demo runs in a Java standalone container, using Spring with Apache Camel.

 This example is implemented using solely a Spring XML file (there is no custom Java code).
-The source code is provided in the following XML file `src/main/resources/META-INF/spring/camel-context.xml`, which can be viewed from [github](https://github.com/fabric8io/ipaas-quickstarts/blob/master/quickstart/java/camel-spring/src/main/resources/META-INF/spring/camel-context.xml).
+The source code is provided in the following XML file `src/main/resources/META-INF/spring/camel-context.xml`.

-This example uses a timer to trigger a message every 5th second that is routed using a content based router, based on the message is regarded as high priority or not.
+This example uses a timer to trigger the publishing of a message to an ActiveMQ broker over the SSL protocol.

+This demo is based on the [spring-camel](https://github.com/fabric8-quickstarts/spring-camel) quickstart.

 ### Running the example locally